EgoCampus: Egocentric Pedestrian Eye Gaze Model and Dataset: Experiments

 \paragraph{Correlation Coefficient (CC):}CC captures the linear correlation between the pixel values of the predicted saliency map ($P$) and the ground truth distribution ($Q$).
 Unlike metrics that use a binary ground truth, CC requires a continuous ground truth map ($Q$), which is typically created by applying a Gaussian blur to the binary fixation points.
 This creates a ground truth density map.
 The metric then treats $P$ and $Q$ as two long vectors of pixel intensities.

-As shown in the formula, the score is calculated by taking the covariance of $P$ and $Q$ (how their pixel values vary together) and normalizing it by the product of their individual standard deviations ($\sigma$), which measure the contrast or ``spread'' of each map.
+As shown in the formula, the score is calculated by taking the covariance of $P$ and $Q$ (how their pixel values vary together) and normalizing it by the product of their individual standard deviations ($\sigma$).
 This assesses whether the spatial patterns co-vary.
-A high positive value (near 1) implies strong similarity, meaning that bright, high-saliency regions in the prediction $P$ align with high-density regions in the ground truth $Q$.
-A score near 0 indicates no linear relationship.
+A high positive value (near 1) implies strong similarity, and a score near 0 indicates no linear relationship.